HoangPham3003/Capsule-Network-in-Pytorch/README.md

 - Tqdm
 - Matplotlib (for showing some inferences after training)

-## Training Procedure
-The training procedure can be followed up in the [MNIST_CapsuleNetwork.ipynb](https://github.com/HoangPham3003/Capsule-Network-in-Pytorch/blob/main/MNIST_CapsuleNetwork.ipynb)

 ## Hyperparameters
 The hyperparameters I used can be different from other authors' a bit.
 ```